 Newgrange.
-A prehistoric site with monuments, dated back to 3,200 BC, located north of Dublin in County Meath.
-Visitor centre and guided tours.
+A prehistoric site with monuments dated back to 3,200 BC, located north of Dublin in County Meath.
+The visitor center and guided tours.

 Christ Church Cathedral.
-Also known as The Cathedral of the Holy Trinity, located in Dublin, this 11th century place of worship is hosting apart from many historical and religious artifacts, a peculiar display of a mummified cat and a rat found in 19th century inside of a church organ.
+Also known as The Cathedral of the Holy Trinity, located in Dublin, this 11th-century place of worship is hosting apart from many historical and religious artifacts, a peculiar display of a mummified cat and a rat found in the 19th century inside of a church organ.

 Ashford Castle.
-Luxurious five star hotel in a 13th century castle.
+A luxurious five-star hotel in a 13th-century castle.
 Located on the shores of Loch Corrib in west Ireland.

 St Patrick’s Cathedral.
-A 12th century cathedral in the centre of Dublin.
+A 12th-century cathedral in the center of Dublin.
 National Cathedral of the Church of Ireland, offering musical recitals and guided tours.

 Ross Castle.
-A 15th century castle with tower and gardens.
+A 15th-century castle with towers and gardens.
 Located on the shores of Lough Leane, in Killarney National Park, offering guided and self-guided tours.

 Malahide Castle.
-Well preserved, 12th century castle with towers.
-Hosting antique furnishings and portraits, with large garden and restaurant, located north from Dublin.
+Well preserved, 12th-century castle with towers.
+Hosting antique furnishings and portraits, with a large garden and restaurant, located north of Dublin.

 River Boyne.
-A 112 kilometres long river, starting at Trinity Well, and flows into Irish Sea near Mornington.
+A 112 kilometers long river, starting at Trinity Well and flows into the Irish Sea near Mornington.
 The valley has many prehistoric sites and interesting locations.

 Inisheer.
 Smallest and east most island from Aran Islands in Galway Bay in west Ireland.
 Known for its fertile landscape and gorgeous views of the Cliffs of Moher.